edmondchuc/web-chat-app/README.md

 # Web Chat App
 This repository contains a real-time web chat application implemented using Node.js, Express, Socket.IO, RxJS and Angular.

-## TODO
-* Validate user's login via username and password
-* Super admin can create users in their dashboard
+It contains users and admins with groups and channels.

 ## Status
 This application currently holds the following functionality: